-Application Package: An Application Package comprises the Examination Application itself and any required accompanying materials, such as copies of licenses, any required explanatory narratives, etc.
+Application Package: An Application Package comprises the Examination Application itself and any required accompanying materials, such as copies of licenses, any required explanatory narratives, referee forms, etc. Application materials only constitute an Application Package when the criteria in this definition are met.

-Board-eligible: ABPM does not use the term "board-eligible."
-An individual may progress through the certification stages as an applicant, candidate, examinee, and finally, a Diplomate.
+Board-eligible: ABPM does not use the term "boardeligible."
+An individual may progress through the certification stages as an Applicant, Candidate, Examinee, and finally, a Diplomate.